ameenasayyed/8-bit-ALU-verilog-/README.md

 # 8-bit-ALU-verilog-

 ## Description
 This project implements an 8-bit Arithmetic Logic Unit (ALU) in Verilog HDL.
-It performs arithmetic and logical operations based on a 3-bit select input.
+It performs arithmetic and logical operations based on a 3-bit select input

 ## Features
 - 8-bit Arithmetic Logic Unit